Riptawr/RoboND-Kinematics-Project/writeup.md

 Since the function is general, we can compose it multiple times, like composition of transformations in math.
  Such compositions are denoted **Ti_j** in the code - where i and j correlate to the starting and ending link of the DH table of said composition, e.g. **T0_3** for the composition **link 0 -> 1 -> 2 ->3.**
+This way we can get the homogeneous transform from base to gripper, as required for the project.

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-Conceptually, the approach consists of first moving the wrist center (the last three joints) to a position, where the task is inside the manipulators' work space, with the second step being to orient end-effector towards the object correctly, using the wrist.
+Conceptually, the approach consists of first moving the wrist center (the last three joints, theta4-theta6, form a "spherical" wrist) to a position, where the task is inside the manipulators' work space (the positioning step), with the second step being to orient end-effector towards the object correctly, using the wrist (the orientation step).

 Since the planner already provides us with the poses for each step, we can extract necessary **positions along the axis (px, py, pz)** and **orientation (roll, pitch, yaw)** from the request